3D Printed Medical Devices: Innovations and Applications

 Orthopedic and reconstructive surgery

-3D printing technology makes it possible to develop custom tools and models, implants, and prostheses for individual patients, revolutionizing orthopedics and reconstructive surgery.
-By achieving an accurate fit for hip and knee implants, considerable effort is put into minimizing complications and ensuring a long-lasting outcome.
+3D printing technology enables the development of custom tools, models, implants, and prostheses tailored to individual patients, revolutionizing orthopedics and reconstructive surgery.
+Surgeons put considerable effort into achieving an accurate fit for hip and knee implants to minimize complications and ensure long-lasting outcomes.

-Using the technology, spinal fusion implants can also be designed to conform to the intricate structural arrangement of the human spine.
+Using the technology, surgeons can design spinal fusion implants to match the intricate structural arrangement of the human spine.
 A 3D-printed cranial implant tailored to the patient’s skull improves function and aesthetics during cranial reconstructions.

-Because of the rapidly advancing technology of 3D printing, surgeons are now using 3D-printed templates to perform more precise and accurate procedures.
+Due to the rapid advancement of 3D printing technology, surgeons are now utilizing 3D-printed templates to perform more precise and accurate procedures.
 The treatment itself also becomes more individualized.

 Dental and orthodontic applications